How to crack professional rugby according to an All Blacks player and coach

 “Sometimes it takes guys a little longer to develop and to get the best out of themselves but when they get things right on and off the field, then at a certain age, things seem to click for them.

-“We’ve had a number of great examples of guys who have joined us a few years after leaving school.
+“At the Crusaders, we had a number of great examples of guys who joined us a few years after leaving school.
 A lot of front rowers and forwards in general need a bit longer because they still need to grow into their bodies”

 Robertson made 22 appearances for the All Blacks as a backrower and played in New Zealand and Europe before turning his attention to coaching.

-He coached the New Zealand under 20s side before taking over as Crusaders head coach in 2017.
+He coached the New Zealand under 20s side before taking over as Crusaders head coach in 2017, then the All Blacks in 2024.

-“At the Crusaders, we’re really big on working with good people with great character, who have some rugby ability and a passion for the game,” he said.
+“At the Crusaders, we were always really big on working with good people with great character, who have some rugby ability and a passion for the game,” he said.

-“The structures we’ve got set up over here cater for all types of players because we think it’s all about getting the best out of yourself.
+“The structures the clubs have set up over here cater for all types of players because we think it’s all about getting the best out of yourself.
 If you’re willing to work hard, then we know we’ve got the environment to upskill you, if you’ve got the right mindset.”

-“The big thing for guys coming out of school and young players in general is that you’ve got to work hard to build your biggest asset and that’s your body,” Robertson said.
+“The big thing for guys coming out of school and young players in general is that you’ve got to build your biggest asset and that’s your body,” Robertson said.

 “You’ve got to find a way to get the best out of your body and not just build it for one or two years, but build it so it can last for 10 plus years of rugby.”